JimBobSquarePants/ImageProcessor/README.md

 For full documentation please see [http://imageprocessor.org/](http://imageprocessor.org/)

-## Contributing to ImageProcessor
+## Roadmap
-### ImageProcessor is in Soft Archive Mode.
-Focus for the ImageProcessor libraries has switched to a new library [**ImageSharp**](https://github.com/SixLabors/ImageSharp).
+Focus for the ImageProcessor libraries has switched to desktop only due to the [lack of support for System.Drawing on Windows Services and ASP.NET](https://docs.microsoft.com/en-us/dotnet/api/system.drawing?view=netframework-4.8#remarks).
+As such, the `ImageProcessor.Web`and accompanying libraries will not be further developed.
+For an alternative please use [`ImageSharp.Web`](https://github.com/SixLabors/ImageSharp.Web).
-As such, no new features will be added to this library.
-Bug fixes will continue to be added and only via PR.

 ### Latest Releases
 | Library                                       | Version                                                                                                                                                       |